-Schlumbergera (Zygocactus) is an epiphytic jungle cactus coming in a number of variations commonly known as Claw cactus, Crab cactus, Holiday cactus, Thanksgiving cactus, Easter cactus, and Christmas cactus.
+Schlumbergera (Zygocactus) is an epiphytic jungle cactus coming in several variations commonly known as Claw cacti, Crab cactus, Holiday cactus, Thanksgiving cactus, Easter cactus, and Christmas cactus.

 These plants are readily available in grocery stores, department stores, and nurseries at the time of year when they typically bloom.

 The plants grow in a segmented fashion and produce bright pink, orange or red flowers during their typical growing season.